YAGPSR/YAGPSR-C/README.md

 ### Windows

-Create an empty Visual Studio Project, add all *.cpp and *.h files are source and headers respectively.
+	- Create an empty Visual Studio Project, add all *.cpp and *.h files are source and headers respectively.
-Install and add FFTW to the project (header, library, dll).
+	- Install and add FFTW to the project (header, library, dll).
-Build.
+	- Build.

 ### WSL on Windows

 1. Install a linux distribution on WSL (this example is for Debian)

 	  - Ensure Virtualization support is enabled for your CPU in your BIOS (called SVM on AMD)

 	  - Open Powershell (Run as administrator)

 	  - At the shell, install Debian

 	      `wsl --install -d Debian`

 	    - You can also install a different distrobution, but these instructions assume Debian:

 	      `wsl --list --online`

-      `wsl --install -d \<Distribution Name\>`
+	      `wsl --install -d <Distribution Name>`

 	- Reboot the PC.
 		- On restart, the install will be completed and a username/password will be set - if there is an error, check that virtualization is enabled.

 2. Ensure that all the required packages for development are installed

 	On Debian 11 (WSL):

 	`sudo apt install clang`

 	`sudo apt install make`

 	`sudo apt install libfftw3-dev`

 	`sudo apt install git`

-3. Place the codebase into a directory of your choice, and from the directory containing "Makefile"
+3. Place the codebase into a directory of your choice (using `git clone` for example), and while in the directory containing "Makefile"

 	`make`

 ## Testing